|

 We carry an extensive assortment of fabrics

-in our well stocked linen cabinets.
+in our well stocked fabric cabinets.
 While we might not

 have every count in every color in stock, we are happy to